Sociedade Independente de Comunicação: Successive administrations from 2011 to 2018

 In 2011, Impresa opened SIC's new Porto studios in Matosinhos, on the site of a former slaughterhouse.
 The studios also holds the newsrooms of Expresso, Visão, the Caras magazine, the web portal AEIOU.pt and Infoportugal.
 In 2019, SIC, along with its parent company Impresa, relocated from its studios in Carnaxide to a new building in Paço de Arcos.

 Francisco Pinto Balsemão left SIC's supervision post in January 2017; from March 6, there were two directors of programming, Gabriela Sobral and Luís Proença.
-SIC renewed the rights to air the UEFA Europa League for the fourth consecutive cycle (2018-2014) for the annual price of €1,6 million.
+SIC renewed the rights to air the UEFA Europa League for the fourth consecutive cycle (2018-2024) for the annual price of €1.6 million.
 In February 2018, it gained the rights to broadcast eight matches of the 2018 FIFA World Cup.

 Daniel Oliveira administration; overtaking TVI; losing its leadership

 Daniel Oliveira became the current director of programming on June 28, 2018, aiming at being competitive on all time slots.
 During the early months of his administration, longtime TVI star Cristina Ferreira joined SIC after not renewing her contract with the competing channel.

 SIC left the Carnaxide building on January 27, 2019, the last program produced from there being that day's edition of Primeiro Jornal.
-Symbolically, the last images seen from the old facilities featured journalist João Moleira walking through the facilities and taking the SIC license (dated October 2, 1992), which he was taking to the new headquarters.
+Symbolically, the last images seen from the old facilities featured journalist João Moleira walking through the facilities and taking the SIC license (dated October 2, 1992) away from it, which he was taking to the new headquarters.

-On June 21, 2020, SIC announced the premiere of Domingão, the first pimba program since the cancellation of Portugal em Festa four years earlier.
+On June 21, 2020, SIC announced the premiere of Domingão, the first pimba program the channel aired on Sunday afternoons since the cancellation of Portugal em Festa four years earlier.
 Created to support pimba artists in the wake of the pandemic, the program replaced the regular Sunday afternoon movie slot.
 SIC has not returned to regular Sunday afternoon movies since and has been criticized in 2021 by Vicente Alves do Ó for being an "unending hell", refusing to support artists of other genres.

 On January 2, 2022, all of Impresa's websites, including SIC's, were hit by a ransomware attack attributed to the LAPSUS$ group,.

 SIC lost its ratings to TVI for the first time in five years in February 2024.
 In return, the channel sent a plane to TVI's facilities with the phrase "Thank you for giving us (the) fight".
 In July it became the first over-the-air channel to air a Turkish series, after the success of such productions on its cable channels, with a dubbed version of Kızım that had previously aired on SIC K. SIC Mulher aired the subtitled version.
 It was then followed by Çocuk, here titled Pobre Menino Rico.

 In April 2025 to today, win its ratings again to TVI.